timothyle97/ESPhome-IR-Transmitter-Remote/README.md

 # ESPhome-IR-Transmitter-Remote
 Yaml code example for an IR transmitter in ESPhome.

+Modified for use with NEC devices.
+WiFi parameters moved to secrets file.

 # Usage
 - change the SSID and password to that of your network, or point them to a secrets file. also dont forget to set your IP network settings. or simply copy paste in your known good esphome wifi code block which you use with your other sensors/nodes.